 Residents are encouraged to bring their own favourite items to personalise their rooms.
 Small pets may also be acceptable, at the Home Manager’s discretion.

 There are several spacious dining rooms where breakfast, lunch and tea are served.
-Our experienced catering team offer a wide variety of nutritionally balanced home cooked meals.
+Our experienced catering team offers a wide variety of nutritionally balanced home cooked meals.

-Each division of the home has their own activities organiser who arranges days out, entertainment and a wide range of activities for the residents to join in with.
+Each division of the home has its own activities organiser. who arranges days out, entertainment and a wide range of activities for the residents to join in with.